CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: A new submillimeter window into time-domain astrophysics

 \subsubsection{The Fast and the Furious}

-Magnetic reconnection events in stellar flares have been detected at mm and submillimeter wavelengths from young objects such as M dwarf and T Tauri stars, as well as chromospherically active binaries whose dwarf star may be about to arrive, or recently has arrived, on the main sequence \citep{2003Bower,2019Mairs,2020MacGregor}.
-While commensal observations (see Section \ref{sec:TD-commensal}) will capture a significant number of stellar flares, some nearby sources that undergo multiple flares per day reaching 100\,mJy \citep[e.g., Proxima Cen][]{2020MacGregor} in 30 seconds could be targeted by FYST.
-Other stellar flaring sources may be captured commensally in the protostellar survey, and have flares that may reach 900\,mJy and decay over 15 minute timescales \citep[e.g., the T Tauri Binary System JW 566;][]{2019Mairs}.
-These newly discovered flares have gone undetected until recently.
+Magnetic reconnection events in stellar flares have been detected at mm and submillimeter wavelengths from young objects such as M dwarf and T Tauri stars, as well as chromospherically active binaries whose dwarf star may be about to arrive, or recently has arrived, on the main sequence \citep{2003Bower,2019Mairs,2020MacGregor,2021Guns,2021Naess}.
+While commensal observations (see Section \ref{sec:TD-commensal}) will capture a significant number of stellar flares, some nearby sources that undergo multiple flares per day reaching 100\,mJy \citep[e.g., Proxima Cen;][]{2020MacGregor} in 30 seconds could be targeted by FYST.
+Other stellar flaring sources have flares that reach 900 mJy and decay over 15-minute timescales; these may be captured commensally in the protostellar survey. \citep[e.g., the T Tauri Binary System JW 566;][]{2019Mairs}.
+These interesting bright events have usually gone undetected, as few data sets have been analysed at the necessarily rapid timescales.
 Nevertheless, they are already revealing the presence of high-energy electrons during the flares, while constraining the density and magnetic field \citep{2020MacGregor}.